 As I mentioned previously, our household has a slight gnocchi obsession.
 Well, ok maybe it’s my son and we are happy to jump on the bandwagon, but they are so comforting, easy to gobble down and can have quite a few varieties.
 I have made spinach ricotta gnocchi a few times in the past, but always had a slight feeling that they were so loaded with cheese it slightly negated the goodness of the spinach.
-Plus the mixture is pretty gooey so can be harder to form and the greens a little more noticeable if you have someone getting fussy.
-So, I got to think about potato and spinach gnocchi, with the spinach blended in to make a lovely pale green color.
+Plus the mixture is pretty gooey so can be harder to form.
+Not to mention the greens are a little more noticeable if you have someone getting fussy.
+So, I got to think about potato spinach gnocchi, with the spinach blended in to make a lovely pale green color.
 They have quickly become a regular in our house.

-These potato and spinach gnocchi can be served with a variety of sauces or toppings, as they are pretty mild in flavor.
+These potato spinach gnocchi can be served with a variety of sauces or toppings, as they are pretty mild in flavor.
 Pesto works well, as would a little browned butter, or just a little olive oil and some parmesan.
-My favorite, though, is a butternut squash sauce which I will be sharing with you shortly.
+My favorite, though, is a butternut squash sauce which I will be sharing with you shortly (updated: now shared!).
 They are little pillowy balls of tastiness so have them however works for you to enjoy them to their fullest.
-They are certainly gobbled down quickly in our house and one where my sin will always ask for more, at least once.
+My son for one gobbles them down quickly and will always ask for more, at least once.

 - 1lb/450g potatoes